 5. Chamberlain College, Phoenix

 About the Chamberlain College of Nursing:

 The Chamberlain College of Nursing got its start in St. Louis, Missouri in 1889 as the Deaconess School of Nursing; today, it’s part of a global health education consortium with 15 locations throughout the U.S. Chamberlain actively coaches its new nursing students, offering customized workshops and support plans aimed at helping students succeed.
-The Phoenix campus is one of the few nursing colleges in Arizona that offers a “Concentration in Serving Hispanic Communities,” so if part of what has attracted you to nursing is a desire to better meet the health needs of this growing segment of the American population, Chamberlain Phoenix is definitely worth checking out.
+The Phoenix campus is one of the few nursing schools in Arizona that offers a “Concentration in Serving Hispanic Communities,” so if part of what has attracted you to nursing is a desire to better meet the health needs of this growing segment of the American population, Chamberlain Phoenix is definitely worth checking out.

 The College of Nursing is located in downtown Phoenix.
 Its Simcare Center is a virtual hospital environment complete with scrub sinks, hospital beds and patient monitoring equipment.
 Clinical rotation partners include the Summit Healthcare Regional Medical Center, Kingman Regional Medical Center and Phoenix Children’s Hospital.
 Chamberlain also maintains relationships with community colleges throughout Arizona such as Yavapai College, Coconino Community College and Pima Community College whereby students at these schools may be eligible for reduced tuition rates.